-Choosing the Breakpoint→Edit...
+Choosing the Breakpoint \rightarrow Edit...
 (ALT, B, E) command opens the following dialog box:

-Breakpoint Lets you specify the address at which to set a breakpoint or Address
+Breakpoint Lets you specify the address at which to set a breakpoint or Address a break macro.
 Add Macro When selected, this specifies that a break macro should be included with the breakpoint.

-Macro command Lets you specify the macro to be included with the breakpoint.
+Macro Command Lets you specify the macro to be included with the breakpoint.
 Set Sets a breakpoint with or without a break macro at the specified address.

-Global Disable and Delete All When selected, all existing breakpoints are deleted (not simply disabled), and no new breakpoints can be added.
+Global Disable When selected, all existing breakpoints are deleted (not and Delete All simply disabled), and no new breakpoints can be added.